-- What is a Decentralized Exchange – A decentralized exchange (DEX) is a peer-to-peer marketplace that enables transactions to be carried out without a centralized intermediary.
+- What is a Decentralized Exchange (DEX): A DEX is a peer-to-peer marketplace that enables transactions to be carried out without a centralized intermediary.

 - You can’t trade Bitcoin directly on DEXs.
 However, Wrapped BTC (WBTC), for example, offers a way to use Bitcoin (BTC) on the Ethereum blockchain.

 - There are 3 types of DEXs: Order book exchanges, AMM exchanges, and DEX aggregators.

 A decentralized exchange, also known as a DEX, is a peer-to-peer marketplace that enables transactions to be carried out without a centralized intermediary, like a bank or broker.
 Most DEXs are operated on the Ethereum blockchain.
 With the rise of decentralized finance (DeFi) DEXs have seen an explosion in usage.
 According to Coinbase, $217 billion was exchanged on DEXs in the first quarter of 2021, with more than 2 million DeFi traders by April, a ten-fold rise from May 2020.

 There are a few types of DEXs, but currently, there are three types that dominate the stage:

 - Order book exchanges: Order book exchanges (the original DEX) work in a way that is closer to a traditional exchange.
 They organize the assets and trading pairs according to trading prices and external information.
 This means that there is higher volatility when exchanging.
 Additionally, they require their users to deposit assets in the exchange before making a trade.
 With the cryptocurrency market being as fast-changing as it is, this additional time to deposit assets can be disadvantageous to traders.